 - Encourage active learning, such as underlining, note taking, or reading aloud.

 - Break big jobs down into small tasks.

 Some research has shown that behaviors like fidgeting, pencil tapping, and constant movement in adolescents may serve a distinct brain function and help ADHD kids stay alert and on task.
 Some teachers and schools may take a different approach and allow children to move and fidget in a quiet manner (such as squeeze a ball or stand at the back of the room with work).

 - All guidelines for school and the workplace apply to the home environment, as well.

-- Address family tensions such as spousal conflicts, alcoholism , addiction , and sibling rivalry.
+- Address family tensions such as spousal conflicts, alcohol use disorder , drug abuse , and sibling rivalry.

 - Create order, structure, and routine in the home.
 There is comfort in knowing what is going to happen and that things are where they belong.